-

 Be sure this form is filled out completely and correctly.
 If it's incomplete, the vehicle's record won't be updated until the buyer applies for a new title.
 You could be held liable if they are involved in an accident before then, and you're still considered the owner.

-If the vehicle is over four years old, it is the seller's responsibility to provide proof of a current smog certification unless the vehicle registration was renewed with the California DMV within the past 90 days.
+If the vehicle is over 4 years old, it is the seller's responsibility to provide proof of a current smog certification unless the a smog certification was submitted within the past 90 days.
 Proof of smog certification is not required if the title to the vehicle is being transferred within a family.

 If you do sell it without a smog certification and it doesn't pass, the seller is responsible for repairing it to the smog certification standards.